 - Address 302 Kozagawa-cho Mitogawa, Higashimuro-gun, Wakayama 649-4455

-6. The Fukusada Giant Ginkgo Tree – Right Next to the Highway!
+6. The Fukusada Giant Ginkgo Tree: Spectacular sight right next to the highway!

 You can visit the Fukusada Giant Ginkgo Tree by taking the Ryujin Bus from JR Kii-Tanabe Station.
 Get off the bus at Ujiyamabashi.
 Hosenji Temple is a 5-minute walk from there.